Justin-Kwan/bit-image/readme.md

                                |___/
 ```

-This is my submission for the Shopify Summer 2021 Backend developer internship coding challenge.
+This is my coding challenge submission for the Shopify Summer 2021 backend developer internship.

 Bit-image is a fast and straight-forward service that allows you to upload, store, and view your images online.